GNTC’s Team DeSoto crosses the finish line of The Great Race

 GNTC’s participation in The Great Race was made possible by Patricia and Wayne Vick, who donated the DeSoto to GNTC’s Foundation and also donated all the parts that were needed for the restoration.
 The Vicks also covered all hotel expenses for GNTC students and personnel involved in the race and their company Southern Bracing Systems was the primary sponsor of Team DeSoto.

-“Wayne and Patricia Vick are really great people and I just want to say we really appreciate them for supporting us through all this and it has just been a really great time,” Waits said.
+“Wayne and Patricia Vick are really great people and I just want to say we really appreciate them for supporting us through all this and it has just been a really great time,” said Waits.

+Additional sponsors of Team DeSoto include: BullSnot!
+Tire Mounting and Rubber Lubricant; Heritage First Bank; OTR Wheel Engineering, Inc.; and Snap-On Incorporated.

 Although they didn’t win the X-Cup, the team did get to have an unforgettable, once-in-a-lifetime journey and the team members learned a lot about classic cars and each other.

-“We actually grew a little bit closer and we became a family,” Valle said.
+“We actually grew a little bit closer and we became a family,” said Valle.

+Georgia Northwestern Technical College provides quality workforce education to the citizens of Northwest Georgia.
+Students have the opportunity to earn an associate degree, diploma, or a certificate in business, health, industrial, or public service career paths.
+This past year, 16,402 people benefited from GNTC’s credit and noncredit programs.
+With an annual credit enrollment of 7,750 students, GNTC is the largest college in Northwest Georgia.
+GNTC has an additional enrollment of 8,652 people through adult education, continuing education, business and industry training, and Georgia Quick Start.
+For more information about GNTC, visit us at

+www.GNTC.edu.
+GNTC is a unit of the Technical College System of Georgia and an Equal Opportunity Institution.